The world’s most famous carbon dioxide absorber

 what_actually

-If you are into believing that the Number 13 is unlucky, you will find it interesting that the date things started going wrong for Apollo 13 was on April 13, 1970 ( North American Central time zone).
+If you are into believing that the Number 13 is unlucky, you will find it interesting that the date things started going wrong for Apollo 13 was April 13, 1970 ( North American Central time zone).

 april_13